Summer Music Technology

 Technically Philly on Summer Music Technology 2014

-This year's Summer Music Technology Program will be from July 31st through August 4th.
-Applications for 2017 SMT are now open!
+This year's Summer Music Technology Program will be from August 6th through August 10th.

 All applicants must submit: